 The current Apple Watch generation: Ultra 2, Series 10, SE 2

-The 2024 Apple Watch refresh was a tad underwhelming, with the brand only releasing an update to the mid-range Series devices.
+The 2024 Apple Watch refresh was slightly underwhelming, with the brand only releasing an update to the mid-range Series devices.
+That means the entire current-gen lineup consists of models likely to be refreshed in late 2025.

 Apple Watch Ultra 2